pagkly/Zed/Investopedia3/Trilemma Presents Three Equal Options but Only One is Possible at a Given Time.md

 ## Academic Influences

 The theory of the policy trilemma is frequently credited to the economists [Robert Mundell](https://www.investopedia.com/terms/o/optimal-currency-area.asp) and Marcus Fleming, who independently described the relationships among exchange rates, capital flows, and monetary policy in the 1960s.
-Maurice Obstfeld, who became chief economist at the [International Monetary Fund (IMF)](https://www.investopedia.com/terms/i/imf.asp) in 2015, presented the model they developed as a "trilemma" in a 1997 paper.
+Maurice Obstfeld, who became chief economist at the [[International Monetary Fund (IMF)]](https://www.investopedia.com/terms/i/imf.asp) in 2015, presented the model they developed as a "trilemma" in a 1997 paper.

 The French economist [Hélène Rey](https://www.nber.org/papers/w21162) argued that the trilemma is not as simple as it appears.
 In the modern day, Rey believes that the majority of countries are faced with only two options, or a dilemma, since fixed currency pegs are not usually effective, leading to a focus on the relationship between independent monetary policy and free capital flow.

 ## Real World Example

-A real-world example of solving these trade-offs occurs in the [eurozone](https://www.investopedia.com/terms/e/eurozone.asp), where countries are closely interconnected.
+A real-world example of solving these trade-offs occurs in the [[eurozone]](https://www.investopedia.com/terms/e/eurozone.asp), where countries are closely interconnected.
 By forming the eurozone and using one currency, the countries have ultimately opted for side A of the triangle, maintaining a single currency (in effect a one-to-one peg coupled with the free capital flow).

 Following World War II, the wealthy opted for side C under the [Bretton Woods Agreement](https://www.investopedia.com/terms/b/brettonwoodsagreement.asp), which pegged currencies to the U.S. dollar but allowed countries to set their own interest rates.
 Cross-border capital flows were so small that this system held for a couple of decades—the exception being Mundell's native Canada, where he gained special insight into the tensions inherent in the Bretton Woods system.